MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-r-packages-tsql.md

 This article explains how to install new R packages on an instance of SQL Server Machine Learning Services using T-SQL.
 This method works best for server administrators who are unfamiliar with R.

-The [CREATE EXTERNAL LIBRARY](https://docs.microsoft.com/sql/t-sql/statements/create-external-library-transact-sql) statement makes it possible to add a package or set of packages to an instance or a specific database without running R or Python code directly.
+The [CREATE EXTERNAL LIBRARY](https://docs.microsoft.com/sql/t-sql/statements/create-external-library-transact-sql) statement makes it possible to add a package or set of packages to an instance or a specific database without running R code directly.
 However, this method requires package preparation and additional database permissions.

 + All packages must be available as a local zipped file, rather than downloaded on demand from the internet.